diso/diso/wp-xfn/README.txt

 You must have the [WP-OpenID plugin](http://willnorris.com/projects/wp-openid) installed and active for OpenID integration to work.

+For the user matching to work, the code assumes:

+* Link Name -> person’s name (First-space-Last)
+* Link Description -> blog name
+* Link URI -> blog link, must match the "url" entered in the user's account.
+First the whole URI (minus http:// and any trailing /) is checked, if there's no match, it will remove any trailing path and try matching against just the domain.

 ## In-Page Blogroll

 The WP Microformatted Blogroll plugin can generate the blogroll in a static page: